mdcao/japsa/docs/source/tools/jsa.sim.capsim.rst

 *capsim*: Simulating the Dynamics of Targeted Capture Sequencing with CapSim
 ----------------------------------------------------------------------------

 *capsim* (jsa.sim.capsim) is a tool to simulate target capture sequencing.
+Its simulates the dynamics of capture process

 ~~~~~~~~
 Synopsis